Welcome to The Ultimate Phalanx

 4. Summon and attack with the collective (and Odric).

-While I execute this plan, I need to spend some effort in keeping it from being disrupted.
-I use removal to get rid of permanents that inhibit my attacks, threaten my attack-force, make me pay taxes or force me to sacrifice permanents.
+While executing this plan, one needs to spend some effort in keeping it from being disrupted.
+Use removal to get rid of permanents that inhibit attacks, threaten one’s attack-force, makes one pay taxes or force one to sacrifice permanents.

-At least three cards in my starting hand ought to be lands (or two lands and a Sol Ring, Land Tax, Weathered Wayfarer or Pearl Medallion).
-This is a must; I'm not going to start a game without this hand (even if I have to mulligan down to three cards).
+At least three cards in your starting hand ought to be lands (or two lands and a Sol Ring, Land Tax, Weathered Wayfarer or Pearl Medallion).
+It is recommended not to start a game without this hand (even if one has to mulligan down to three cards).
 The ideal hand would also consist of 1-2 cards from the categories ramp, tutor, removal and collective.
-I prefer to mulligan if aside from the three land cards, the starting hand consists of just collective cards, as this reduces the speed of the deck.

 The most ideal start would be with a rock or some ramp on turn 1.
-Sol Ring, Land Tax and Weathered Wayfarer are my favorites in this regard.
-If I drew Enlightened Tutor or Sensei's Divining Top in my first hand, I'll consider casting either of these first instead as control over my next draws can prove invaluable.
-Should none of these options be available, I might be able to cast a CMC1 member from the collective (which could be either Healer's Hawk or Serra Ascendant).
-During these first turns, I'll be on the lookout for some form of protection for Odric.
+Sol Ring, Land Tax and Weathered Wayfarer are favorites in this regard.
+If one draws Enlightened Tutor or Sensei's Divining Top in one’s first hand, consider casting either of these first instead as control over the next draws can prove invaluable.
+Should none of these options be available, one might be able to cast a CMC1 member from the collective (which could be Battlefield Raptor, Healer's Hawk, Serra Ascendant or Swooping Lookout).
+During these first turns, be on the lookout for some form of protection for Odric.
 This would include cards like Mother of Runes, Champion's Helm and Lightning Greaves.
-The strongest possible advantage in the early game can be provided through Smothering Tithe or Smuggler's Share; these get the highest casting period should I draw into them.
-Last but not least, I aim to cast Grand Abolisher/Myrel, Shield of Argive and Mentor of the Meek during this phase.
-Abolisher/Myrel because I am about to start summoning things worth countering; Mentor because many more creatures are about to enter the battlefield and I could use the extra draw as a result.
+The strongest possible advantage in the early game can be provided through Smothering Tithe or Smuggler's Share; these get the highest casting priority should one draw into them.
+Last but not least, aim to cast Grand Abolisher/Myrel, Shield of Argive and Mentor of the Meek during this phase.
+Abolisher/Myrel because you’re about to start summoning things worth countering; Mentor because many more creatures are about to enter the battlefield and one could use the extra draw as a result.

 With a base established, Odric, Lunarch Marshal will appear.
 He gets to use the deck's protection resources, like Mother of Runes and the equipment that provides hexproof/indestructibility.
-If push comes to shove, I can also blink/phase Odric (and members of the collective that have entered the field by now) with cards like Teferi's Protection, Eerie Interlude and Ghostway to protect him/them from wipes.
-During this phase, my turns should always consist of an attack (keep up that pressure!) and the summoning of either members of the collective OR a support artifact/enchantment.
-Creatures sporting vigilance (like Aerial Responder, Brimaz, King of Oreskos or Danitha Capashen, Paragon) should be cast when they're drawn, as this will greatly increase my defensive capabilities during the opponents’ turns, without my attacks having to suffer a reduction in power.
-In case the collective already consists of a creature with haste (because of equipment like Lightning Greaves, Swiftfoot Boots or Haunted Cloak), I'll summon new additions before I attack, as Odric will allow my just summoned creature to gain haste and immediately attack during combat.
+If push comes to shove, one can also blink/phase Odric (and members of the collective that have entered the field by now) with cards like Teferi's Protection, Eerie Interlude and Ghostway to protect him/them from wipes.
+During this phase, turns should always consist of an attack (keep up that pressure!) and the summoning of either members of the collective OR a support artifact/enchantment.
+Creatures sporting vigilance (like Aerial Responder, Brimaz, King of Oreskos or Danitha Capashen, Paragon) should be cast when they're drawn, as this will greatly increase the deck’s defensive capabilities during the opponents’ turns, without attacks having to suffer a reduction in power.
+In case the collective already consists of a creature with haste (because of equipment like Lightning Greaves or Swiftfoot Boots, Odric will allow just summoned creatures to gain haste and immediately attack during combat.

 By keeping up the pressure, opponents will be taken down piecemeal though usually not in a single, sweeping attack.
-After turn 10 however, I usually have the mana to do something a bit more dramatic, in order to deliver a stunning hammer-blow or two.
-Adding Zetalpa, Primal Dawn or Avacyn, Angel of Hope to the collective makes it incredibly powerful.
-Casting Austere Command can solve any inhibition to my attacks in a single casting.
-Last but not least, Finale of Glory can cause some serious pain on my enemies; provided I use enough mana to cast it.
+After turn 10 however, there will usually be enough mana available to do something a bit more dramatic, in order to deliver a stunning hammer-blow or two.
+Casting Austere Command can solve any inhibition to attacks in a single casting.
+Getting Legion Loyalty onto the field, will turn the deck’s army into the ultimate behemoth for every opponent.
+Last but not least, Finale of Glory can cause some serious pain on my enemies; provided enough mana is used to cast it.

-• Odric, Lunarch Marshal + creature with first-/double-strike + creature with deathtouch: during combat, Odric grants these abilities to all my creatures, allowing them to attack and defend with impunity as the opposing side will never get a chance to hit my creatures (unless they happen to have first-/double-strike as well)
+• Odric, Lunarch Marshal + creature with first-/double-strike + creature with deathtouch: During combat, Odric grants these abilities to all his creatures, allowing them to attack and defend with impunity as the opposing side will never get a chance to hit his creatures (unless they happen to have first-/double-strike as well).

-• Odric, Lunarch Marshal + indestructible creature + Austere Command: one-sided board wipe (cast during main phase after an attack so that creatures on my side benefit from indestructibility granted by Odric).
+• Odric, Lunarch Marshal + indestructible creature + Austere Command: One-sided board wipe (cast during main phase after an attack so that creatures on this side benefit from indestructibility granted by Odric).

-• Odric, Lunarch Marshal + Archangel of Thune + creature that grants first-/double-strike: due to my creatures having first strike, Thune’s +1/+1 counters will be added to my attacking/defending creatures before the opposing side deals damage, which greatly increases the survivability even of creatures that start out in combat as 1/1’s (they will become 4/4’s at least, before the opposing blockers deal their damage).
+• Odric, Lunarch Marshal + Archangel of Thune + creature that grants first-/double-strike: Due to the creatures on this side having first strike, Thune’s +1/+1 counters will be added to this side’s attacking/defending creatures before the opposing side deals damage, which greatly increases the survivability even of creatures that start out in combat as 1/1’s (they will become 4/4’s at least, before the opposing blockers deal their damage).

-• Darien, King of Kjeldor + Cathars' Crusade: damage done to me will not just generate one 1/1 soldier per damage point, but one X/X soldier per damage point, where X is the amount of damage I receive (not to mention the increase to Darien’s own power and toughness).
+• Darien, King of Kjeldor + Cathars' Crusade: Damage done to the deck’s wielder will not just generate one 1/1 soldier per damage point, but one X/X soldier per damage point, where X is the amount of damage received (not to mention the increase to Darien’s own power and toughness).

 My reliable sources of mana, and some utility: